FravBox/YagCCs/reaction tickets/readme.md

 # Reaction Tickets
 VERY Basic "make a ticket when clicking a reaction" command.
+You create a post with literally anything in it, add a reaction, and then when a user clicks that reaction, it opens a ticket.

+The ticket is named after the user's username.
+There is a 30min cooldown to prevent multiple tickets from a single user.
+The reaction from a user is removed after 5 seconds.
+You can choose to require a specific role to be able to open tickets or not.